littletoyrobots/EUCMonitoringRedux/Installation.md

    > CREATE DATABASE EUCMonitoring
    ```

-1. In Grafana, configure EUCMonitoring as an InfluxDB data source
-1. Load any dashboard to the grafana server
 1. Unzip telegraf on the endpoint you wish to run the scripts from.
 Edit telegraf.conf outputs.influxdb url to your long term instance with the database "EUCMonitoring", and to include any scripts you want in the input.exec section after testing them.
 See `Config\telegraf.conf` for extremely simplified example.
 1. From command prompt, run a single telegraf collection, outputting metrics to stdout